neondatabase/website/content/docs/manage/api-keys.md

 ## Manage API keys with the Neon API

-API key actions performed in the Neon Console can be performed using the [Neon API](https://neon.tech/api-reference/v2/).
+API key actions performed in the Neon Console can also be performed using the [Neon API](https://neon.tech/api-reference/v2/).
 The following examples demonstrate how to create, view, and revoke API keys using the Neon API.

 ### Prerequisites

-You create and manage API keys using the Neon API, but you need an API key to start with.
-You can obtain an initial API key from the Neon Console.
+You can create and manage API keys using the Neon API, but you need an API key to start with.
+You can obtain an API key from the Neon Console.
 For instructions, see [Create an API key](#create-an-api-key).
+In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.

 ### Create an API key with the API